-Phd, MPsych(Clin) BSc(Psych)(First Class Hons & University Medal) MAPS, MCCLP
+Phd, MPsych(Clin) BSc(Psych)(First Class Hons & University Medal) FAPS, MCCLP

-Dr Belinda Ratcliffe, Lead Author of the Westmead Feelings Program 1 for Children with Autism Spectrum Disorder, is a highly qualified Principal Clinical Psychologist and Researcher with a PHD in Autism Spectrum Disorder from the Sydney Medical School, University of Sydney in Autism Spectrum Disorder.
+Dr Belinda Ratcliffe, Lead Author of the award winning Westmead Feelings Program 1 for Children with Autism Spectrum Disorder is a highly qualified Principal Clinical Psychologist, Author, Trainer and Researcher with a PHD in Autism Spectrum Disorder from the Sydney Medical School, University of Sydney in Autism Spectrum Disorder.

-Belinda provides specialised diagnostic assessment and therapy to children, adolescents and adults with Autism Spectrum Disorder and/or Intellectual Developmental Disability from her consulting rooms in Padstow in South-Western Sydney.
-Belinda also provides supervision and training to other psychologists and clinicians.
+Belinda maintains a small practice providing specialised assessment, diagnosis and therapy to children, adolescents and adults with Autism Spectrum Disorder, Intellectual Developmental Disability and mental health issues from her consulting rooms in Padstow in South-Western Sydney.

-In addition to her private practice Belinda lectures in Clinical Psychology (Child & Adolescent) and is involved in several research projects.
-Belinda maintains strong links with the Children’s Hospital at Westmead where she worked for a decade in the development, evaluation and dissemination of the Westmead Feelings Program (formerly called Emotion-based Social Skills Training (EBSST) for Children with Autism Spectrum Disorder and Mild Intellectual Disability.
-Belinda has published her research and regularly presents on developing emotion and social skills for individuals with Autism Spectrum Disorder and Intellectual Disability at national and international conferences and at training events for health, education, and disability professionals.
+In addition to her private practice Belinda is a lecturer in Postgraduate Clinical Psychology (Child & Adolescent) and provides teaching, supervision and conducts research in Autism, Intellectual Disability and Mental Health.
+Belinda maintains strong links with the Children’s Hospital at Westmead where she worked for over a decade in the development, evaluation and dissemination of the award winning Westmead Feelings Program (formerly called Emotion-Based Social Skills Training for Children with Autism Spectrum Disorder and Mild Intellectual Disability).
+Belinda has published her research in peer reviewed journals and regularly presents on developing emotion and social skills for individuals with Autism Spectrum Disorder and Intellectual Disability at national and international conferences.

-Belinda has received multiple awards and prizes in recognition for her work, including a prestigious MENCAP Early Career Research Scholarship to present her work at the 2016 International Association for the Scienctific Study of Intellectual Disability (IASSID) World Congress and an Australian Postgraduate Award and University of Sydney Merit Award to undertake her PHD research.
-Belinda was also awarded a scholarship under the Mental Health Postgraduate Scholarship Scheme to undertake a Masters of Clinical Psychology at Charles Sturt University.
-Belinda has also received a NSW Psychologist Registration Board Education and Research Scholarship.
-Belinda completed a Bachelor of Science (Psychology) at the University of Sydney where she received First Class Honours and the prestigious University Medal.
+Belinda has received multiple awards and prizes in recognition for her work, including the 2018 People’s Choice Award in the Western Sydney University Research Impact Competition for her work in “Preventing Mental Health in Autism”.
+Belinda was previously awarded the International Association for the Scientific Study of Intellectual Disability (IASSID) MENCAP Early Career Research Scholarship in 2016.
+Belinda was also awarded an Australian Postgraduate Award and a University of Sydney Merit Award to undertake her PHD research, as well as a scholarship under the Mental Health Postgraduate Scholarship Scheme to undertake a Masters of Clinical Psychology at Charles Sturt University.
+Belinda completed her Bachelor of Science (Psychology) at the University of Sydney where she received First Class Honours and the prestigious University Medal.